Literacy Coaches and Reading Specialists FAQs

 What are the reporting requirements for local educational agencies receiving the Literacy Coaches and Reading Specialists funds?

-- Annual reports due by September 30 each year.
-These reports will include, but are not limited to, how funds are being used to employ literacy coaches and reading and literacy specialists for its eligible schools, how funds are being used to develop and implement school literacy programs, and how expenditures are impacting pupils’ literacy achievement, including for pupil subgroups.
+- Annual reports are due by September 30 each year.
+These reports will include, but are not limited to, how funds are being used to employ literacy coaches and reading and literacy specialists for its eligible schools, how funds are being used to develop and implement school literacy programs, including English Language Development and dual language programs and other programs for multilingual learners, how expenditures are impacting pupils’ literacy achievement, including for pupil subgroups and achievement of high need pupil groups, and how the LEA plans to continue to fund literacy coaches and bilingual reading specialists past the award period.

-- Annual reports due by September 30 each year.
-These reports will include, but are not limited to, how funds are being used to employ literacy coaches and reading and literacy specialists for its eligible schools, how funds are being used to develop and implement school literacy programs, and how expenditures are impacting pupils’ literacy achievement, including for pupil subgroups.
+- Annual reports are due by September 30 each year.
+These reports will include, but are not limited to, how funds are being used to employ literacy coaches and reading and literacy specialists for its eligible schools, how funds are being used to develop and implement school literacy programs, including English Language Development and dual language programs and other programs for multilingual learners, how expenditures are impacting pupils’ literacy achievement, including for pupil subgroups and achievement of high need pupil groups, and how the LEA plans to continue to fund literacy coaches and bilingual reading specialists past the award period.

 -